OpsMx/standard-gitops-repo/MISC/README.md

 **isd-autoconfig-job.yaml**: The ISD initial configuration requires some basic integrations to be created.
 In case auto-config fails during installation, we can edit this file and follow the instructions in the file header to re-do the configuration.

-: This is a sample file for **create-sample-job.yaml** mentioned above.